na-na-hi/renget/archive/hex8hpx9.md

 %red% "You know, I don't often catch spies talking to themselves.
 I also don't usually find them raiding scrolls for children.
 Are you sure you're in the right place?" %%

 Silence.
 Tension.
 Fear.
 The creature trembles a little in the Uchiha's hands as he scans the room with the Sharingan.
 No traps or seals - at least that shouldn't be there.
-The chakra level of the ninja he'd pinned wasn't very high, but she could be hiding it, his eyes were good but he wasn't a Hyūga or an Uzumaki, he was an Uchiha - and like any Uchiha his first thought was weapons and other immediate threats.
-She had a kunai, now dropped to the floor, that was one thing at least.
+The chakra level of the ninja he'd pinned wasn't very high, but she could be hiding it - his thoughts were more towards immediate threats like active jutsu, traps and weapons.
+She had a kunai, now dropped to the floor with a careful but forceful shove, that was one thing at least.

 %white% "P-please help me-" %% a young girl's voice, trembling with terror came from the creature - far too young for the ninja he was holding.
 She was shorter than him, but she wasn't a child.
 He held his grip as his crimson orbs continued to dance, if this was a trick he wasn't going to fall for something so simple.